demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 After the remediation, if there are no new alerts, the playbook stops the alert sync and closes the XDR incident and investigation.
 For performing the bidirectional sync, the playbook uses the incoming and outgoing mirroring feature added in XSOAR version 6.0.0.
 After the Calculate Severity - Generic v2 sub-playbook’s run, Cortex XSOAR will be treated as the single source of truth for the severity field, and it will sync only from Cortex XSOAR to XDR, so manual changes for the severity field in XDR will not update in the XSOAR incident.

 #### [Cortex XDR Incident Sync](https://xsoar.pan.dev/docs/reference/playbooks/cortex-xdr-incident-sync)
+Deprecated.
+Do not use this playbook when enabling the incident mirroring feature added in XSOAR version 6.0.0.
 Compares incidents in Palo Alto Networks Cortex XDR and Cortex XSOAR, and updates the incidents appropriately.
 When an incident is updated in Cortex XSOAR, the XDRSyncScript will update the incident in XDR.
 When an incident is updated in XDR, the XDRSyncScript will update the incident fields in Cortex XSOAR and rerun the current playbook.
-Do not use this playbook when enabling the incident mirroring feature added in XSOAR version 6.0.0.

 #### [Cortex XDR - Block File](https://xsoar.pan.dev/docs/reference/playbooks/cortex-xdr---block-file)
 Adds files to the Cortex XDR block list with a given file SHA256 playbook input.